nrkno/core-icons/README.md

 ### Local development

-- `node .github\scripts\generate-android-vectors.js` runs the script that converts SVGs to Android XML drawables
 - `gradlew publishToMavenLocal` builds and publishes a new version locally on your machine that can be used in other projects

 ### Icons with rendering artifacts